JoyHak/MarkdownToBBCode/README.md

 - Convert file and save result to the new / existing file.
 - [Command line interface](https://github.com/JoyHak/MarkdownToBBCode#сommand-line) (CLI) for converting different files and combining their contents into a single file.

+It uses the [Maple Mono](https://github.com/subframe7536/maple-font) font for GUI elements.

 ## Markdown

 The converter supports basic syntax, complex blocks, and tables.
 For example, the tables with examples below can also be converted to BBcode tables (without alignment).